top of page

 You can use many alternatives to water for cooking.

 Vegetable or chicken stock.
-This add a wonderful rich flavor to the semolina.
+This adds a wonderful, rich flavour to the semolina.

 Yogurt or buttermilk.
-This adds a tartness to the dish that amazing.
+This adds a tartness to the amazing dish.

 Coconut milk.
 This is the most decadent, it makes the dish creamyand very rice.